Kanrog/klipper-config-generator/README.md

 - **Test and report issues** - especially edge cases and unusual setups
 - **Suggest features** or improvements
 - **Share your working configs** for inclusion in future database

+📖 See the **[Contributing Guide](https://github.com/Kanrog/klipper-config-generator/wiki/How-to-Contribute)** in the wiki for more details.

 Get in touch: [kanrog.github.io](https://kanrog.github.io/)